zogzog/cubicweb/doc/book/en/annexes/faq.rst

   remove {'PR': 'Project', 'C': 'CWUser'} from solutions since your_user has no read access to cost

-This is because you have to put your user in the "user" group.
+This is because you have to put your user in the "users" group.
 The user has to be in both groups.